whatmakeart/whatmakeart.github.io/content/3d-modeling/photogrammetry.md

 ---
 title: Photogrammetry
 date: 2024-09-25T05:06:07
-lastmod: 2025-09-26T12:47:05
+lastmod: 2025-09-26T13:30:29
 ---

+Photogrammetry is a useful tool for capturing 3D Geometry and visual texture information from the real physical world.
 [Photogrammetry software](./photogrammetry-software.md) uses multiple 2D images takes from different yet overlapping angles to create a 3D mesh with textures.
-To achieve the highest detail and most accurate 3D model from the real world, [3D scanning](./3d-scanning.md) is recommended.
+It is accessible with little more than a cell phone camera needed for compelling results.
+While purpose built, industrial photogrammetry rigs and workflows can achieve a high level of accuracy, general photogrammetry often produces stunning visual textures but underwhelming 3D geometry.
+To achieve the highest physical detail and most accurate 3D model from the real world, [3D scanning](./3d-scanning.md) is recommended.

 ## Photogrammetry Best Practices